Anosema/Landforms/README.md

 - OffsetX : offset between (0, 0) and the (x,y) of the peak on X axis
 - OffsetY : offset between (0, 0) and the (x,y) of the peak on Y axis
 - Q : A weird thing, higher is the Q fatter is the peak.
+- The "Live Render" radio button will visualize the relief in real time, as you change it's settings. **IT CAN SLOW YOUR COMPUTER A LOT IF NOT POWERFUL ENOUGH**
-- The "Visualize" button show you the plot with the actual relief without adding it to the plot, you can change his settings
+- The "Visualize" button show you the plot with the actual relief without adding it to the plot, you can change it's settings
-- The "Add Relief" button ADD the actual relief to the plot, you **CANNOT CHANGE HIS SETTINGS**
+- The "Add Relief" button add the actual relief to the plot
+- The arrows on top of the window is the undo and redo buttons.

 ## File Management
-- You can open a saved by clicking "File" > "Open plot" and choosing a previously saved plot as txt
+- You can open a saved by clicking the file icon and choosing a previously saved plot as txt
-- You can export the plot as txt or as a litematic by clicking "File" > "Export" and choosing your option
+- You can export the plot as txt or as a litematic by clicking the floppy disk icon and choosing your option

 ## Config File
 - You can choose which blocks will be used for the litematic file by editing the "config.json" file.
 By default, the config is as following